ttu/ttu.github.io/_posts/2023-2-20-servers-handling-requests.md

 __Thread vs greenlets__

-- Greenlets are like application controlled threads.
+- Greenlets are like application controlled threads
 - Coroutine is same as greenlet

 Read more from: [https://medium.com/@nhudinhtuan/gunicorn-worker-types-practice-advice-for-better-performance-7a299bb8f929](https://medium.com/@nhudinhtuan/gunicorn-worker-types-practice-advice-for-better-performance-7a299bb8f929)